Regxelerator/solutions-use-case-library/use_case_11/README.md

-# Use Case 11: Classifying Financial Consumer Complaints
+# Use Case 11: Fine-tuning for standardized meeting minute creation

 ## Overview